Writing Playwright Tests for Sefaria

 Review Process

 A Sefaria team member will review your PR.
-This may take a few days - we appreciate your patience!
-Be responsive to feedback and make requested changes.
-Once approved and merged, your test becomes part of the automated test suite.
+This may take a few days, and we appreciate your patience!
+Please be responsive to feedback and make requested changes when relevant.
+Once approved and merged, your test will become part of the automated test suite.

 Best Practices